JeffJerseyCow/jeffjerseycow.github.io/_posts/2018-12-18-what-are-the-got-and-plt.md

 I knew that with a write-what-where vulnerability I could overwrite GOT entries to gain code execution.
 I also knew that it was some how linked to functions being called from external libraries, yet it took the writing of a binary patching framework for me to become fully acquainted with their purpose.

-This post won't discuss the GOT or PLT, neither shall it discuss their purpose.
+This post won't directly discuss the GOT or PLT, neither shall it discuss their purpose.
 It instead details a fundamental principle of memory that must be understood  to fully grasp their purpose.

-If you find this post basic, boring or something else equally depressing.
-Then just go on ahead and skip to the next post in the series.
+If you find this post basic, boring or something else equally depressing, then just go on ahead and skip to the next post in the series.

 # R^X Principle
 The R^X principles states that memory can be writeable or executable, never both.
 This prevents people and processes from accidentally or intentionally executing data.
 Therefore any area of memory that isn't marked as executable --- such as the stack --- can never be interpreted as instructions and is limited as an attack vector.

-Its a fairly easy concept to understand right?
-But why care?
-Turns out this inherit protection causes problems at run time as sometimes code requires updating, like when loading shared libraries.
+Its a fairly easy concept to understand right, but why care?
+It turns out this inherit protection causes problems at run time as sometimes the code itself requires updating, primarily when loading shared libraries.

 # ELF Files
 For those of you that don't know anything about binaries, specifically those found on Linux.
 ELF is the format that governs how you take an arbitrary file, put it somewhere in memory and execute it like code.